 Quinoline in Connecticut Drinking Water

-Quinoline has been detected in water systems serving 3,384 ZIP codes nationwide.
+Quinoline has been tracked across Connecticut drinking water.
 Here is what you need to know about quinoline in your drinking water and how it may affect your household.

 What Is Quinoline?